 Prior Art in the District Court

-This article is an empirical study of the evidence district courts rely upon when invalidating patents.
+This Article is an empirical study of the evidence district courts rely upon when invalidating patents.
 To construct our dataset, we collected every district court ruling, verdict form, and opinion (whether reported or unreported) invalidating a patent claim over a six-and-a-half-year period.
-We then coded individual invalidation events based on the prior art supporting the court’s analysis.
-In the end, we observed 3,320 invalidation events based on 817 distinct prior art references.
+We then coded individual invalidity rulings based on the prior art supporting the court’s decision, observing 3320 invalidation events relying on 817 distinct prior art references.

 Keywords: patent law, prior art